-A PiC (Programmable industrial Computer) system provides an integrated solution to the logic, motion, process, operator interface, and communications requirements found in today's industrial automation applications.
-PiCPro for Windows is the software package that allows you to program the PiC to run your application(s).
+A PiC (Programmable Industrial Computer) and MMC (Machine and Motion Control) system each provide an integrated solution to the logic, motion, process, operator interface, and communications requirements found in today's industrial automation applications.
+PiCPro for Windows is the software package that allows you to program the PiC or MMC to run your application(s).
 It includes the following programs:

+Program Function

-Program Function Ladder Diagram Allows you to program a ladder and save it as an .LDO file Servo Setup Allows you to program setup informa- tion for your servo application and save it as a .SRV file SERCOS Setup Allows you to program setup informa- tion for your SERCOS application and save it as a .SCR file
+Ladder Diagram Allows you to program a ladder and

+save it as an .LDO file

+Servo Setup Allows you to program setup informa-

+tion for your servo application and

+save it as a .SRV file

+SERCOS Setup Allows you to program setup informa-

+- tion for your SERCOS application and save it as a .SRC file

+Project Allows you to manage an application

+3 through development and production

+phases and then maintain the applica-

+tion

+HOH